 - ‘Direct’ Liability Third

 This model holds the Artificial Intelligence entity liable as if it was a human.
 The consequences of this model may be thought to be as we would make liable the act, but no particular person for it to be attributable to.

 The present adjudication system is that which only touches the present AI technology.
 The need is felt for various governments to consider how various artificial intelligence systems could come within the purview of the IP regime and be a part of the patent ecosystem.
-It further becomes vital for various law making as well as law enforcing entities to consider as to what would happen when artificial intelligence would collide with patent lae.
-The current issue has been a vital topic of debate at various global forums such as the World Intellectual Property Organisation, World Economic Forum and many more.
+It further becomes vital for various law-making as well as law enforcement entities to consider what would happen when artificial intelligence would collide with patent law.
+The current issue has been a vital topic of debate at various global forums such as the World Intellectual Property Organisation, World Economic Forum, and many more.

 Another fascinating scenario to be considered is that if, superintelligent AI is a possibility, whether the system could decide upon whether the subject matter that it has created could be a patent?
 Whether it could find infringers?
-Whether the system could be so intelligent as to indulge in filing, enforcement, prosecution, defence, payments and receipts – replacing the humans?
-What lies ahead is uncertain and thought provoking.
+Whether the system could be so intelligent as to indulge in the filing, enforcement, prosecution, defense, payments, and receipts – replacing the humans?
+What lies ahead is uncertain and thought-provoking.